tonyschick/tonyschick.github.io/about.md

 He lives in live in Portland, Ore., with his wife, Liz, and their dog, Myron.

 He's done freelance journalism and research since 2007.
-If you're interested in working with him, email him at Get in touch with me at schick.anthony@gmail.com.
+If you're interested in working with him, email him at schick.anthony@gmail.com.

 ---